DecentricCorp/Lightrail-API-Docs/README.md

 Outside of the primary document, within this repo there are additional resources that are listed under the 'use-cases' and 'feature deep-dive' directories.

-## Use-Cases Directory
+## Use-Cases
 The examples in this directory are not an exhaustive list of use-cases for the Lightrail API.
 Instead, these documents serve as a step-by-step guide for a particular integration.
 Contents:
 - Detailed overview of the [gift code checkout flow](/use-cases/giftcode-checkout.md).

-## Feature Deep-Dive Directory
+## Feature Deep-Dive
 Within this directory, the documents dive into some of Lightrail's advanced features.
 Contents:
-- The Lightrail[redemption rules](/feature-deep-dive/RedemptionRules.md) documents can be found here.
+- The Lightrail [redemption rules](/feature-deep-dive/RedemptionRules.md) documents can be found here.

 # Lightrail Integrations
 Looking to get started even faster?
 Lightrail's integrations can get you up and running in minutes.